Staff

 Tou Fong Lee (he / they)

-Director of Program Operations & Compliance
+Manager of Program Operations & Compliance

-Tou Fong Lee, M.Ed. (he/they) draws from lived experience and cultural wisdom to reimagine what safety, leadership, and healing mean for queer communities of color.
+Tou Fong Lee, M.Ed. (he/they) draws from lived experience and cultural wisdom to reimagine what leadership and healing means for queer communities of color.
 A Doctor of Education candidate at the American College of Education, his research explores exorcism across Indigenous, Hmong, and Christian traditions as a lens to explore how power, healing, and harm emerge in moments of transformation.
 Their research reflects a deep curiosity about how people, communities, and leaders decide what must change—in its most extreme form, and at what cost.

 Since 2017, Tou has served as a traditional Hmong shaman, walking a path that bridges public health and holistic healing.
 He shares, “Shamanism reminds me that advocacy and healing are not separate—they both restore balance to our communities.”